jhayashida/youtube-comment-searcher/README.md

 The title is pretty self explanatory, it's a Ruby on Rails app designed to import massive amounts of comments from a given youtube video.
 The main purpose would be so that you can search can quickly do mass searches for testominals for your business/product/or whatever else you need.
-The app is currently exteremly cumbersome to setup and work with due to Youtube's limited, but I'm working on batching pulls of comments.
+The app is currently exteremly cumbersome to setup and work with due to Youtube's limited API quota, but I'm working on batching pulls of comments.

 Requirments: